autobutler/mechanics_api_docs/source/includes/_jobs.md

 Error Code | Meaning
 ---------- | -------------------------------------------------------------------------------------
-404        | The job with the specified id could not be found or is not available for the workshop
+404        | The job with the specified id could not be found or is not available for the workshop 410        | The job is not visible by current mechanic, because it was completed by other mechanic